NoImpactNoIdea/NoImpactNoIdea/README.md

 ## 💎 Elevator Bio

-I'm a Software Engineer with a focus on SaaS and a Fractional CTO with a passion for turning ideas into real, working products.
+I'm a Software Engineer & 3X HubSpot (CRM) Expert with a focus on SaaS and a Fractional CTO with a passion for turning ideas into real, working products.
 Over the past decade, I’ve worked across Native Mobile Development, Web Development, and even AR/VR projects.
 I’ve had the privilege of founding a few startups and leading some amazing engineers along the way.
 I like to keep things easy to understand but effective.
 I’m a big believer in adapting agile methodologies to fit what actually works for the project.
 I focus on building quality software.

 <!-- libraries -->
 <p align="center">